alfador/anfo/README.txt

 of the ~18000 or so individual song page isn't going to happen).

 Some things to note, if you're not used to SQL/this particular database:
+-The token 'unrated' can be used to search for unrated songs, as can the token 'rated' for rated songs.
 -The word 'and' should be placed between each condition you're selecting for -If you're trying to match some property to a string (i.e. some letters), the string should be in single quotes.